Counting Irreducible Representations of the Discrete Heisenberg Group Over the Integers of a quadratic number field: Proof of Theorem

 Now we check that all matrices of this form give us an irreducible representation of $\Hz$.
 This is clear; take matrices $\{A,B,A_d,B_d,\Lambda,\Lambda_d\}$ of the forms above.
-Then an easy calculation show that the associated relations for $\Hz$ hold.
+Then an easy calculation shows that the associated relations for $\Hz$ hold.
 Since $z, z_d$ are commutators, they remain fixed under twisting.
-Since the matrices $A,B,A_d,$ and $B_d$ are determined by $\Lambda$ and $\Lambda_d$, two representations are twist equivalent if and only if the above construction yields the same matrices.
+Since the matrices $A,B,A_d,$ and $B_d$ are determined by $\Lambda$ and $\Lambda_d$, two such ordered sets of matrices define twist-equivalent representations if and only if they coincide.